storj/storj/docs/design/password-key-derivation.md

 Some other points of consideration include

+- Clients can ignore the bucket entropy if they wish and know they have a strong password.
+Indeed, they can ignore all of this and do their own key derivation.
 - The entropy is not blindly trusted from the satellite, and is mixed with the secret in an HMAC step that ensures a hostile satellite cannot predict what the salt will be.
 - HMAC provides security against forgeries without knowing the secret, which implies that sharing the output of a HMAC does not leak information about the secret, even under attacker provided data, so I believe the usage of HMAC is safe.
 - The entropy can be used for other purposes in the future if necessary.